harunhurtic/MuseumVisitorProfiler/README.md

 4. Experience Seeker
 5. Recharger

-Scoring is designed to ensure that no two profiles produce the same total score — guaranteeing a unique and consistent result.
+Scoring is designed to ensure that no two profiles get equal scores, guaranteeing the assignment of one final profile.

 📚 Academic Context:
 This showcase and questionnaire was designed as part of a Master’s Thesis.